Amazon Web Services (AWS) is More Secure Than Most Litigation Services Providers and Many Corporation’s Data Centers

 - Trusted Advisor – Provided automatically when you sign up for premium support, the Trusted Advisor service is a convenient way for you to see where you could use a little more security.
 It monitors AWS resources and alerts you to security configuration gaps such as overly permissive access to certain EC2 instance ports and S3 storage buckets, minimal use of role segregation using IAM, and weak password policies.

 - Keys to the castle: Encryption in the cloud (information-age.com)

 - Top Cloud Computing Security Issues and Solutions (cloudave.com)

 - Privacy Tools: Encrypt What You Can (ukprogressive.co.uk)

 Trackback from your site.

-Charles Skamser is an internationally recognized technology sales and marketing leader with over 25 years of experience in Information Governance, eDiscovery, computer assisted analytics and cloud computing.
-Charles is the founder and Senior Analyst for eDiscovery Solutions Group, a global provider of information management consulting, market intelligence and advisory services specializing in information governance, eDiscovery, Big Data analytics and cloud computing solutions.
+Charles Skamser is the Chief Revenue Officer of Yotta Data Technologies.
+Mr. Skamser is an internationally recognized technology sales and marketing leader with over 25 years of experience in Information Governance, eDiscovery, computer assisted analytics and cloud computing.
+Charles is also the founder and Senior Analyst for eDiscovery Solutions Group, a global provider of information management consulting, market intelligence and advisory services specializing in information governance, eDiscovery, Big Data analytics and cloud computing solutions.
 Previously, Charles served in various executive roles with disruptive technology start ups and well know industry technology providers.
 Charles is a prolific author and a regular speaker on the technology that the Global 2000 require to management the accelerating increase in Electronically Stored Information (ESI).
 Charles holds a BA in Political Science and Economics from Macalester College.